ndarville/ndarville.github.io/_posts/2013-11-10-a-bar-chart.markdown

 var data = [4, 8, 15, 16, 23, 42];
 ```

-The goal is to turn it into something like this:
+The goal is to turn it into this:

 <div class="chart chart-aperitif"></div>
 <style>